Quail Creek Lakeside Trail

 to the Boy Scout (Quail Overlook) trails.

-The southern side -- the Quail Connector -- combines a bit of pavement and
+The southern side -- Twist & Shout -- combines a bit of pavement and

 doubletrack with over a mile of undulating desert singletrack.
 It connects to